 Service commitments on existing claims were met while the client was able to excel on new high profile losses.
 The client was spared increasing their operational costs if they had hired and trained contractors.

 Our costs were allocated to files and to the Loss Ratio so operational costs were contained.
 Some of our local insurer clients work with Proclaim to balance their workloads so in times of peaks in claims volumes they can outsource overflow claims to us.
-Our experience is we can gear up quickly, we can work with the insurers system if required or we can utilize our system and set up trust accounts and reporting in quick time.
-In addition, we can usually allocate our cost to the claim so operational spend is not increased and our costs are attached to the Loss Ratio.
+Our experience is we can gear up quickly, we can work with the insurers system if required or we can utilize our digitised systems to create a white label enhanced customer experience.